ekmixon/Scriptlets/wiki/about-scriptlets.md

 example.org#%#//scriptlet('prevent-window-open'[, match[, delay[, replacement]]])
 ```

 - `match` - optional, string or regular expression.
-If not set, all window.open calls will be matched.
+If not set or regular expression is invalid, all window.open calls will be matched.
 If starts with `!`, scriptlet will not match the stringified callback but all other will be defused.
 If do not start with `!`, the stringified callback will be matched.
 - `delay` - optional, number of seconds.
 If not set, scriptlet will return `null`,